 3. Napa Valley or Sonoma/Healdsburg

-The best weekend vacation in the USA for wine lovers and a romantic getaway
+The best US weekend getaway for wine lovers and a romantic escape

-One of my favorite bed and breakfasts, Inn on Randolph, is located in downtown Napa.
-It honestly might be one of the main reasons we come back to Napa again and again.
-There are 3 airports you can fly into to arrive in Napa, which makes for finding a good flight deal and travel times a breeze.
+There are three airports you can fly into to arrive in Napa, which makes it easy to find a good flight deal/schedule.
 Your choices are Oakland, San Francisco, and Sacramento.

 If Napa Valley is too crowded or touristy for your taste, head to Sonoma and/or Healdsburg instead.
 It’s much more laidback and has a more authentic feel.